In Search of Bobby Marin

 My Man in Manhattan has just been to visit me here in deepest rural France, the first time for a decade or so: a case of Johnny Town Mouse and Johnny Country Mouse.
 I played him my new Bobby Marin record.
 He’d never heard of the producer despite living in New York for half of his life, yet the impact was instantaneous.
 The two dozen disparate “Bobby Marin Productions” blew his cotton socks off.

-Purists and philistines might sneer at the lyrics and the handyman DIY artistic ethos.
+Purists and philistines might sneer at the lyrics and the handyman DIY artistic aesthetic.
 They might even call some of it trash.
 But if it’s trash, then it’s some of the most joyful and deliriously danceable trash ever laid down in a recording studio.
 Johnny Town Mouse and I agree that We’ve Got A Groovy Thing Going is, in the immortal verdict of Wire, “a ludicrous record”.

 Follow Sounds and Colours: Facebook / Twitter / Instagram / Mixcloud / Soundcloud / Bandcamp